The article was updated on May 24, 2023.

 QA usually adds about 30% more to the development time.

 Please note, that this is an approximate estimate based on our previous project in taxi booking app development.
-The development time of similar project may differ depending on the UI/UX complexity, project specifics and business logic complexity.
+The development time of similar projects may differ depending on the UI/UX complexity, project specifics and business logic complexity.

 Expanding the functionality